• Skip to primary navigation

 *The temperature of the cooked turkey will raise about 5 degrees as it rests.

-*Use leftovers within 3-4 days.
+*Store leftovers in an airtight container.
+Use within 3-4 days.
 Freeze cooked turkey to use for soups or casseroles.
 For best flavor, use within 2 months.

 Did you make this recipe?